Signed in as:

 That experience was an eye opener.

-Ultimately, after steroids, injections and surgery my daughter began to improve.
-She listened to guided imageries, learned about central sensitization, did neurofeedback and vision therapy, took antidepressants and pursued psychotherapy and EMDR.
-She used yoga, photography, massage and music and over time she found her way back.
+Ultimately, after adopting a truly integrative approach, my daughter began to improve.
+She took oral steroids and got them injected into her neck.
+She had occipital nerve release surgery and listened to guided imageries.
+She learned about central sensitization, did neurofeedback and vision therapy, took antidepressants and pursued psychotherapy and EMDR.
+She used yoga, photography, massage and music, and over time she found her way back.

 Enhancing wellbeing in people facing serious or complex illness is the medical care that I find most meaningful.
 I pursued a Master's Degree and Board certification in Palliative Medicine because I wanted to be better at helping people heal their lives even when curing their disease was not an option.
 I loved the deep conversations and saw transformation in my patients’ lives even as their disease progressed unabated.